rNLKJA/UoM-DS-2019-2024/doc/AI/solving/informed_search.md

 Step 7: Return to Step 2.
 ```

+Idea: use an evaluation function for each node - estimate of "desirabiilty" => Expand most desirable unexpanded node.<br>
+Implementation: QUEUEINGFN = insert successors in decreasing order of desirability, more desirable state = high hierachy = primary explored node.

 | Advantages                                                                                      | Disadvantages                                                              |
 | ----------------------------------------------------------------------------------------------- | -------------------------------------------------------------------------- |
 | Best first search can switch between BFS and DFS by gaining the advantages of both algorithms   | It can behave as an unguided depth-first search in the worst case scenario |
 | This algorithm is more efficient than BFS and DFS algorithm                                     | It can get stuck in a loop as DFS                                          |
 |                                                                                                 | This algorithm is not optimal                                              |

 **Time Complexity**: The worst case time complexity of Greedy best first search is O(b^m).